connexcs/docs/circuit-test.md

 2. Click on Settings tab

-2. Click the **"Edit"** button and enter the originations ingress IP and save.
+2. Click the **"Edit"** button on Origination Ingress Address and enter the origination ingress IP and save.

 3. Now click on **"Edit"** for Termination Ingress Address button and enter the termination ingress IP and save.